-Vietnam is long and thin country, meaning it has several different climate zones.
-The north is characterized by four distinct seasons, with cold winters (Jan-Feb), hot and humid summers (May-August) and pleasant, temperate springs and autumns.
-The central area suffers from monsoon season between September and February, it undergoes long spells of torrential rain, while the summers are hot and dry.
-The South has three identifiable seasons, with the rainy season extending between June and November, the cold, dry period stretching between December and February and the hot, arid months from March to May.
+Vietnam is a long and thin country, meaning it has several different climate zones.
+The north is characterized by four distinct seasons, with cold winters (Jan-Feb), hot and humid summers (May-August), and pleasant, temperate springs and autumns.
+The central area suffers from the monsoon season between September and February, it undergoes long spells of torrential rain, while the summers are hot and dry.
+The South has three identifiable seasons, with the rainy season extending between June and November, the cold, dry period stretching between December and February, and the hot, arid months from March to May.

-" (anti-sun skirts), masks, jackets, sunglasses, and gloves, for the sake to protect their skin, it is almost like ninjas or vampires running from the sun.
-The good thing is that Ho Chi Minh has plenty of good cafes, restaurants, and places with air con to escape from the heat.
+Most people will try to avoid going out during mid-day as much as possible; you will find every Saigonese wearing jackets or long shirts to cover from the sun.
+That applies especially to women; they will wear "vay chong nang" (anti-sun skirts), masks, jackets, sunglasses, and gloves, for the sake to protect their skin, it is almost like ninjas or vampires running from the sun.
+The good thing is that Ho Chi Minh has plenty of good cafes, restaurants, and places with air-con to escape from the heat.

 If there is one word to describe riding a bike in Saigon, it is - mental.
 You are taking a risk every time you jump on your bike here, however with time you learn how to deal with it.
 Yes, the traffic is heavy, disorderly and polluted, but in my opinion, riding motorbikes is the most efficient way to get from one place to another.
 Any city with a population of over 8 million is going to have a pollution problem, and Ho Chi Minh City is no different.
 If you have to ride a bike to get to your destination makes it even worse.
 Sore throats and eyes are common if you do not wear the right protection while driving.
 That is why is very common to see everybody wearing pollution masks.